OSUrobotics/palantir/README.md

 Details:
 Palantir adds the files rosmaster.registration_logger and the rospalantir package to the ros_comm infrastructure.
 The rosmaster.registration_logger class adds a handler to the logger associated with the argument given, and overloads the emit function.
 This emit function parses the log and publishes data about what had occured, such as registering a publisher/subscriber or launching a node.
 Rospalantir subscribes to these publishers and stores the data.
 When the core is killed, this data is then saved in an xml file in .ros/log.
 The user can opt out at any time by modifying the roscore.xml file and removing the rospalantir package.
 In this way, rosmaster.registration_logger publishes interesting data, but rospalantir does not store it, it is simply for the users benefit.

+When running rospalantir for the first time, run roscore by itself.
+You will receive some prompts asking how much data you would like to send.
+These settings are saved in .ros/palantir_settings.
+Logs that are sent are moved into the .ros/log/sent_logs folder.
+If you have any privacy concerns, feel free to e-mail me recommendations on how to alleviate them.
+ROSPalantir is meant to be as transparent as possible.
+This is an effort to improve the ROS infrastructure, not to nefariously take advantage of private usage data.

 How to use:
 Two installation methods: